spacebin-org/comet/README.md

 ## 👥 Contributors

-Comet development is lead by Luke Whrit, other team members, and other contributors from the open source community.
+Comet development is lead by Luke Whrit, other team members, and various contributors from the open source community.

 Here's a list of notable contributors to Comet:

 * [Luke Whrit <lukewhrit@pm.me>](https://github.com/lukewhrit) - Lead developer and maintainer.

-## License
+## 📑 License and Copyright

 Comet is licensed under the Apache 2.0 license.
 A copy of this license can be found within the [`LICENSE`](LICENSE) file.